All Episodes

 Tony's a great guy.

-This guy, he's a he's a sharp football fan.
+This guy, he's a sharp football fan.

-There aren't too many people that know, or who have figured out right now that if there is no football next year, it's going to be because the players strike.
+There aren't too many people that know or who have figured out right now that if there is no football next year, it's going to be because the players strike.

-I'm this debacle in Minnesota is one of the reasons why.
+This debacle in Minnesota is one of the reasons why.

-I mean, look at the mess.
+I mean, look at the mess one snowfall caused.

 Some guy in the Wall Street Journal has a great point about this.